- When it’s Done:

 - Servings: 4

 You’ve been thinking about it all day — the first bite of that gorgeous, thick-cut steak that’s sitting in your fridge and begging to be grilled.
-Whether you’re grilling rib eye, filet mignon, or a simple sirloin, if you follow these six simple steps using Kingsford® Charcoal, these decadent cuts will always be grilled to perfection.
+Whether you’re grilling rib eye, filet mignon, or a simple sirloin, if you follow these six simple steps using Kingsford® Charcoal, these decadent cuts will always be seasoned and grilled to perfection.

 Fire up the grill.